-Twelve men hurried excitedly through the narrow streets.
+Twelve men surged through the narrow streets, elated.
 Thoughts swirled around in their heads.
-They were not able to think clearly.
+They were beyond reason.
 It had been a great week.
 Jesus was finally starting to show some common sense.
 Just that day, He had ridden into Jerusalem on a donkey while the people sang and praised.
-Each disciple had proudly walked beside Him, enjoying how important they felt.
+Each disciple had proudly walked beside Him, glorying in the favor of the people.

 This was just the first step.
 Soon everyone would crown their Jesus king.
-He would lead in a glorious rebellion against the Romans, which would end in power, riches, and fame.
+He would lead in a glorious revolt against the Romans, which would end in power, riches, and fame.
 He had asked the disciples to prepare a room for them to eat the Passover that night.
 Maybe this would be a secret meeting.
 Perhaps they would begin deciding positions and ranks for the new kingdom.

-Soon, the usual argument started again.
+Soon, the inevitable argument had started again.
 "I'm going to sit on his right," James casually mentioned to John.
 "No-me!"
-John shouted.
-"Everyone should realize," Peter interrupted, "that I'm the only one who actually gets things done around here.
-Jesus knows that He can count on me to be His second-in-command."
-Within a few minutes, all of the disciples were involved in a heated argument.
+John objected.
+"Everyone should realize," Peter interjected, "that I'm the only one who actually gets things done around here.
+Jesus knows that He can count on me to be His second-incommand."
+Within a few minutes, all of the disciples were engaged in a heated argument.

-The disciples burst through the door to the room they had prepared for the feast and sank down on the couches.
-They kept fighting throughout the meal, even after Jesus had arrived.
-Peter was loudly arguing with Thomas when they stopped and stared.
+The disciples burst through the door and sank down on the couches.
+They kept bickering throughout the meal, even after Jesus had arrived.
+Peter was loudly debating with Thomas when they stopped and stared.
 The disciples fell silent as Jesus rose, bent down, and knelt beside each one with a basin of water.
-Flinching, they watched in horror as He took on the role of a servant and wiped the dirt from their feet.
+Flinching, they watched in horror as He assumed the role of a servant and wiped the dirt from their feet.
 What was happening?

-The story continues in John 13:1-15.
-We will focus on the first five verses.
+The story continues in John 13:1-17.
+Please turn there with me as we focus on the first five verses.

-When the disciples first arrived at the upper room, they were probably thinking in terms of their own personal interests; they often argued about their prospective positions in the soon to be established kingdom, as they understood it.
+When the disciples first arrived at the upper room, they were probably arguing.
+It was something that they did often.
+Their minds were focused on the kingdom they thought Jesus was going to make and the positions of power they thought they were going to receive.
 Usually a servant, the lowest of the low, would wash the guests' feet before the meal.
-All of the disciples were probably too proud to volunteer to do a servant's task of washing each other's feet.
+All of the disciples were probably too proud to volunteer to stoop to a servant's task of washing each other's feet.
 Jesus didn't mind, though.
-He humbled Himself and washed their dirty, smelly feet.
+He humbled Himself and washed their dirty feet.

-[Read John 13: 6-11.]
+[READ JOHN 13: 6-11.]